tokens-studio/figma-plugin/token-transformer/README.md

 ****# Token Transformer

-Converts tokens from Figma Tokens to something Style Dictionary can read, removing any math operations or aliases, only resulting in raw values.
+Converts tokens from Tokens Studio for Figma to something Style Dictionary can read, removing any math operations or aliases, only resulting in raw values.

 ## How to use